vectordotdev/timber-elixir/README.md

 By default, Timber will capture and structure all of your errors and exceptions, there is nothing additional you need to do.
 You'll get the exception message, name, and backtrace.
-But, an very useful feature that Timber provides is error metadata.
-This enables you to get deeper insight into your exceptions without sacrificing readability.
-Just add fields like you would for any other struct:
+But, in many cases you need additional context and data.
+Timber supports additional fields in your exceptions, simply add fields as you would any other struct:

 ```elixir
 defmodule StripeCommunicationError do